 With the ongoing coronavirus pandemic these are extremely uncertain and unprecedented circumstances for the business community in Northern Ireland.
-A number of measures have been announced to provide support to businesses and further announcements and clarifications are expected over the coming days and weeks.
+A number of measures have been announced to provide support to businesses during this period.

-The key measures and announcements that have been revealed as of 26 March 2020 are:
+The key measures and announcements that have been revealed are explained below.

 Self-Employment Support Scheme